 Bhrat Bridhe Ritual

 Ideally done on Imbolc Eve which – for me – is tonight.
-Place a piece of cloth on a tree, bush or windowsill.
+At sunset, place a piece of cloth on a tree, bush or windowsill.
 You can use any cloth (natural fibres if at all possible), or even a piece of ribbon, which is easy to tuck into a purse, yoga bag, or even a bra strap!

-I use a red cloth – a piece of ribbon actually – as that tradition resonates with me, but some use white or blue.
+I use a red cloth — and often a piece of ribbon actually — as that tradition resonates with me, but some use white or blue.
 Even a simple handkerchief will do the trick.

 Bring your Bhrat inside the next morning, infused with Brighid’s healing dew.
 Use your Bhrat Bridhe for healing for your Self or loved ones.
 You can also use your Bhrat for extra energy when you need to stand strong.
 Brighid will be there for you.